Pedestrian struck, killed in Denver hit-and-run

 Two pedestrians were struck crossing the streets by what DPD described as a blue full-sized Ford SUV and the driver did not stop after the collision.

 Both pedestrians were taken to a nearby hospital, where one of them died.
-Neither victims’ identities have been released.
+Neither victims’ identities have been released, police said.

 The suspect vehicle is believed to have also struck property near the intersection of Arapahoe Street and 15th Street, which is a short distance from the scene of the hit-and-run.

-Note: Editor’s note: The headline for this story has been updated to correctly reflect how many people were killed.